Formedras/EmuSync-BizHawk/README.md

 The host should first enter their name and password and click `Create Room` to host.
 Then the clients should click `Refresh` and select the appropriate room, enter their name and the room password, and click `Join Room`. bizhawk-co-op will run some consistency checks on your configurations to make sure you are running the same code.
 If these all passes then the players will be connected.

 * `Lock Room`: The Host can click this to prevent prevent anyone else from joining the room.
 * `Leave Room`: Click this to cleanly close down the connection.
 Closing the Lua Console or BizHawk directly can result in issues reconnecting for some time.

 ### Supported Systems

-bizhawk-co-op will only run on a Windows OS because of BizHawk support.
+As BizHawk is only for Windows, bizhawk-co-op will only run on Windows.

 ### Credits